Updated December 2017

 I used a BK Butler Tube Driver for years but as I went from that mid rangy Hiwatt setup to a slightly more scooped (at least in comparison with the Hiwatt/Reeves) with the Laney Lionheart, I found it a tad too bright and boomy.
 The Buffalo TD-X addressed those issues right away and I instantly swapped the two.
 The TD-X is my go-to overdrive that I use for rhythm stuff, cleaner solos, overdriven solos and in combo with other pedals.
 It’s just incredibly dynamic and versatile.
 I use it a lot for recording too.

-The JHS Angry Charlie is one of the latest additions.
+The JHS Charlie Brown is one of the latest additions.
 I’ve tried a bunch of Plexi/JTM pedals but none of them really fit my setup.
 They’re either too bright or they don’t have enough output.
-The Angry Charlie is very similar to the TDX but it has noticeably more mids and compression.
+The Charlie Brown is very similar to the TDX but it has noticeably more mids and compression.
 Mine is pretty much set up like an EQ, with a bit of boost and always used with the TDX for whenever I need the TDX to cut through more during a solo or a specific part of a song.

 I’ve always loved the Fulltone OCD.
 It’s been on and off my board during the last decade and I often use it for recording.
 It’s currently my main high gain pedal used for heavier riffs and lead stuff, often stacked with just a hint of the Deco modulation to smoothen the top end and a bit of delay.